TripIt for Apple Watch is available for all TripIt users.

 The information that users see is the most useful information at that moment.
 It uses plans for the day, plus a little more, for evening travelers.

-- Currently we only display air, car, lodging, and transportation items (excluding rail) on the watch.
+- Currently we display air, car, lodging, transportation items, restaurants and activities on the watch.

 - We display items within a 30-hour window starting at midnight in the current day, current timezone – this would include things happening today, as well as up until 6 a.m. the following morning.